MODERN HISTORY

 Sebastiao Salgado

-A hundred other photographers
+all other photographers

-Pablo Picasso and a thousand painters...
+Pablo Picasso and a thousand other painters...

-a hundred thousand musicians...
+The Beatles and a hundred thousand musicians...

 .

-Links
+Miscellaneous Links

 William Henry Pearson Baker & the tale of S.S.Waratah